-For all applicants, with the exception of Aboriginal and Torres Strait Islander applicants, interview eligibility is based on your performance in the UCAT ANZ, with each of sections 1-4 having equal weight.
+Interview eligibility is based on your performance in the UCAT ANZ, with each of sections 1-4 having equal weight.
 Section 5 of the UCAT ANZ (the Situational Judgment Test component) will only be used to determine eligibility of candidates in the lower rank with equal total score across the other four sections.

-On Tuesday 24 October 2023, you will receive an email from the University of Adelaide to the email address provided in your SATAC application.
-This email will contain important information on how to log into the Admissions@Adelaide system to see your interview eligibility outcome.
+On Tuesday 12 September 2023, you will receive an email from the University of Adelaide to the email address provided in your application.
+This email will contain important information on how to log into the Admissions@ Adelaide system to see your interview eligibility outcome.

 If you are eligible, you will be able to book an interview from a selection of times within the defined interview period on a first come, first served basis.
 Whilst the booking system is open you can cancel and reschedule your interview by logging back in to Admissions@ Adelaide.
 Requests for bookings outside of the calendar open times will not be considered.
 Requests for special consideration of a late booking, due to not finalising your booking or other system issues, outside of the calendar open times will also not be considered.
-If you experience any issues with your booking, you must contact us while the calendars

-If you are not eligible, your application for 2024 entry will not progress further and we would encourage you to action your back up plans.
+If you are not eligible, your application for 2024 entry will not progress further and we would encourage you to action your back-up plans.

-Only those who are eligible to book, make an interview booking during the booking period and attend the interview will remain in consideration for an offer into the degree.
-Interview invitations are based on performance in the UCAT ANZ and do not take into account an applicant's academic record.
+Only those who are eligible to attend an interview, make an interview booking during the booking period and attend the interview will remain in consideration for an offer into the degree.